temple-geography/census-gis/Using the US Census Geocoder.md

 Assignment
 ==========

 Create two side-by-side choropleth maps comparing foreclosure rate in Philadelphia with some other demographic attribute along census tracts, which you think may be related to foreclosures (ie: race, income, poverty rate, etc.).
-Use the ACS 2014 data from previous labs.
-Make sure to set an appropriate projection.
 Include a title and legend that adequately communicate the relationship your two maps describe.

 *Hint: In order to create the choropleth map for foreclosure rate, make sure to use the Expression Dialog under the Graduated Symbology section.*